MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-create-daily-capacity-report.md

 The Power Platform API can be used to extract various details and metadata from your Microsoft Power Platform environments  with or without a Microsoft Dataverse database.
 The API is used internally by various clients available today such as PowerShell.

-In this tutorial, you'll learn how to:
+In this tutorial, you learn how to:

 - Create a Power Automate or Logic Apps workflow (Azure) or PowerShell script that authenticates with the Power Platform API.
 - Call the List Environments endpoint to retrieve your Microsoft Power Platform environment details.
 - Iterate through the capacity object to retrieve the actual consumption.
 - Save the consumption data into a table for display.

 As an example of this scenario, a customer is looking to get a handle on their capacity consumption so that they can better understand the allocation of their total tenant capacity by department.
-This will help the customer to perform some internal cost accounting functions and charge backs based on how much each department is consuming of the total available capacity.
+This helps the customer to perform some internal cost accounting functions and charge backs based on how much each department is consuming of the total available capacity.
 This customer is using the environment Description to call out the department that owns each environment.

 > [!IMPORTANT]
 > The Power Platform API is in preview.
 The host name and data contracts are subject to change by the time the endpoints become generally available.
-At that time, this article will be updated with the final endpoint details.

 ## Connect and variable setup